keptn-sandbox/generic-executor-service/README.md

 ## Usage for Remediation Actions

 The *generic-executor-service* provides an easy way to define your own **Auto-Remediation Actions** that Keptn can trigger as a part of an Remediation Workflow.
-In order for you to have your script exectued for a particular remediation action simply give the script the following name: action.triggered.<ACTIONNAME>.xx.
+In order for you to have your script executed for a particular remediation action simply give the script the following name: action.triggered.<ACTIONNAME>.xx.
 Actionname references the name of the action in your remediation.yaml.
 So - the following remediation.yaml defines the action *poweroutageaction*:
 ```yaml
 apiVersion: spec.keptn.sh/0.1.4